CORRECTED-US STOCKS-Wall St drops more than 1 pct on Trump tariff comments

 * Dow in negative territory for the year

-* Dudley: 4 rate hikes this year in line with “gradual” message
+* Dudley: 4 rate hikes this year in line with“gradual” message

 * Trump announcement on tariffs raises trade war fears